TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 tags: health
 ---

-wise words

-* Last post May 11
-* Had been experiencing issues with my left shoulder for months
-* Pain coming on after some minutes while swimming
-* Onset sooner and sooner
+My last post was on May 11th, two months ago.
+I had a good routine, posting weekly, excluding vacations.
+Then it all went wrong.

-* Eventually had to modify my stroke to be able to swim at all
+I had been experiencing issues with my left shoulder for months.
+I would start to feel pain after a few minutes while swimming.
+Gradually the pain free time reduced and eventually I had to modify my stroke to be able to swim at all.

-* Orienteering in rough scottish forests over easter.
-Lots of falls, always landing on my left side
+Over the Easter weekend I was orienteering in rough Scottish forests.
+I fell over a lot, inevitably landing on my left side each time.

-* Also starting to notice reduced range of motion
+I started to  notice a reduced range of motion in everyday life.

+# Frozen Shoulder

+{% include candid-image.html src="/assets/images/health/Gray327.png" alt="Capsule of shoulder joint" attrib="Henry Vandyke Carter - Henry Gray (1918), Anatomy of the Human Body: Gray's Anatomy, Plate 327, Public Domain" %}

-* Went to Physio on May 13 - diagnosed early stages of frozen shoulder
+I went to the physio on May 13th.
+She diagnosed the early stages of [frozen shoulder](https://en.wikipedia.org/wiki/Adhesive_capsulitis_of_the_shoulder).
 * Had same problem in same shoulder 13 years ago
 * Remember it being annoying rather than anything else
 * Eventually sorted after a steroid injection into the shoulder joint performed at my GP surgery
 * Physio suggested exercises to use full range of movement to try and stop it getting worse
 * Over next two days everything accelerated, drastic reduction in range of motion and increasing pain if I pushed too far

+# Crisis

 * On morning of May 15 it all went horribly wrong
 * Dress like Steve Jobs.
 Found something I like and wear it all the time.
 T-shirt and a black crew neck wool sweater.
 * Increasingly hard to get dressed.
 This morning it was incredibly difficult, even with Lucy helping me.